openharmony/arkcompiler_cangjie_ark_interop/doc/application-dev/source_en/arkui-cj/state_management/cj-localstorage.md

 `@LocalStorageLink(key)` establishes two-way data synchronization with the property corresponding to `key` in LocalStorage:

 1. Local modifications are written back to LocalStorage.
-2. Modifications in LocalStorage are synchronized to all properties bound to the corresponding `key` in LocalStorage, including one-way (`@LocalStorageProp` and variables created via `prop`) and two-way (`@LocalStorageLink` and variables created via `link`) bindings.
+2. Modifications in LocalStorage are synchronized to all properties bound to the corresponding `key` in LocalStorage, including one-way (`@LocalStorageProp` and variables created via `property`) and two-way (`@LocalStorageLink` and variables created via `link`) bindings.

 ### Macro Usage Rules